thewca/wca-regulations/wca-regulations_2012.md

   - 2c1) A competitor shall not be eligible to compete without a completed registration, as determined by the organisation team.
 - 2d) A competitor's name, country, gender, and competition results are considered public information.
 All other personal information is considered confidential, and must not be disclosed to outside organisations/persons without the consent of the competitor.
 - 2e) Competitors must represent a country of which they hold citizenship.
 The WCA Delegate should verify citizenship standing by means of documents (e.g. a passport).
 If a competitor is found ineligible to represent the country under which they have registered, the competitor may be retroactively disqualified and/or suspended at the discretion of the WCA Board.
-  - 2e1) The eligible countries are defined by the Wikipedia article "List of sovereign states" ("UN member states and observer states" and "Other states")."
+  - 2e1) The eligible countries are defined by the Wikipedia article 'List of sovereign states' ('UN member states and observer states' and 'Other states').
   - 2e2) Competitors with updates to their citizenship status may change their country of representation in their first competition of a calendar year.
 - 2f) Competitors must obey venue rules and conduct themselves in a manner considerate of others.
 - 2g) Competitors must remain quiet when inside the designated competition area.
 Talking is permitted, but must be kept at a reasonable level, and away from competitors who are actively competing.